srmerritt/dotfiles/README.md

 `./manage.py test my_app 2>&1 | test_coprophagia.py | xargs ./manage.py test`

-Or, more usefully (and how my aliases are set up to use the script):
+Or, more usefully (and how my aliases are set up to use the script), run the tests normally:

 `./manage.py test my_app 2>&1 | tee test_output.log`

-Then, later:
+Then, later re-run the tests that failed:

 `cat test_output.log | test_coprophagia.py | xargs ./manage.py test`